aaleksandart/case-management/README.md

 # case-management
 Wpf app with SQL database using Entity Framework.
-The app was made during C# course at EC Utbildning.
+The app was made during a course in data storage with .NET at EC Utbildning.

 Using local database.
 - Add new local database, Microsoft SQL Server Database File (SqlClient).